Sum of the $GL(3)$ Fourier coefficients over mixed powers: Proof of Theorem and Theorem

-which is similar to what we have in equation \eqref{new char poisson} as the absolute value of other quantities before $q$ is 1.
+which is similar to what we have in equation \eqref{new char poisson}, as the absolute value of other quantities before $q$ is $1$.
 Therefore, for the estimation of character sum, we have considered the former expression for $\mathfrak{C}(...)$.
-We have
+Consequently, we arrive at